Using Temperature Sensitivity to Estimate Shiftable Electricity Demand: Implications for power system investments and climate change: Introduction

-Assuming different shares of the estimated temperature-sensitive load in each hour can be shifted within each day, we determine alternative feasible ``flattened" demand profiles.
+Assuming different shares ($\alpha$) of the estimated temperature-sensitive load in each hour can be shifted within each day, we determine alternative feasible ``flattened" demand profiles.
+These calculations are illustrated for one day in one region in the Eastern interconnect, for $\alpha=0.5$ and $\alpha = 1$ (Figure~\ref{fig:smoothDemand}).
 At least in a conventional system, the degree to which demand can be flattened comports with the cost of the overall system, holding total demand fixed.
 We show how much reshaping demand in this manner can serve to flatten load with and without transmission across regions within and between the three interconnects in the United States: East, West and ERCOT.\footnote{ERCOT stands for the Electric Reliability Council of Texas.} Finally, we predict demand and estimate shiftable load under a uniform climate change scenario in which all temperatures increase by 2$^{\circ}$C.